Key Takeaways: Preventing Your Tattoo from Turning Green

 - Protecting tattoos from sunlight and choosing a reputable tattoo artist is essential in preserving tattoo vibrancy.

-Factors That Contribute to Tattoos Turning Green
+Factors That Contribute to a Green Tattoo

 When it comes to tattoos turning green, several factors come into play.
 The primary contributor is the absorption of ink into the skin over time.
 This process is particularly noticeable with older or low-quality inks, which have less stability.
 The ink, especially black ink, contains various shades, including dark green, which become more visible as the ink gets absorbed into the skin.